Borough of Middlesbrough

-The Borough of Middlesbrough is a borough with unitary authority status in North Yorkshire, England, based around the town of Middlesbrough in the north of the county.
-It is in the Tees Valley mayoralty along with Stockton-on-Tees, Redcar and Cleveland, Hartlepool and Darlington boroughs.
-Nunthorpe along with Stainton and Thornton have statutory parish councils.
+The Borough of Middlesbrough is a district in the ceremonial county of North Yorkshire, England.
+It is part of the Tees Valley region, along with the boroughs of Stockton-on-Tees, Redcar and Cleveland, Hartlepool and Darlington.
+The district covers the town of Middlesbrough, Nunthorpe civil parish and Stainton and Thornton civil parish.
+Since its creation in 1974, it has had borough status and the governing Middlesbrough Council became a unitary authority in 1996.